fathi129/UFOs/README.md

   <img src = "https://github.com/fathi129/UFOs/blob/master/Screenshot%20UFO's/Final%20img.png" width = 900><br>

+  The UFO Webpage is deployed in Github pages : https://fathi129.github.io/UFOs/<br>

   ## Summary
   We have successfully built a dynamic web page.
 But the drawback of this web page are
   - The user has to specify the inputs as lower case, which is in the given data.
 They are case-sensitive and will not fetch the data from the table if the information does not match the table.<br>